 - Look for a bunny on the label to point out the product is cruelty-free

-The List of the Ingredients to Avoid
+The List of the Ingredients to Avoid for sensitive Skin

 The key ingredients in most cosmetics consist of water, emulsifiers, thickeners, and humectant.
 Ingredients like Aloe vera, Squalene, Calendula extract, Green tea, leaf extract, Allantoin, Honey, Oatmeal can be naturally happening or artificial.
 But any potential has an impact on our skin upon broadly speaking on the chemical compounds.
 If you have sensitive skin, check whether the product you buy contains these ingredients or not.